paulcw/scheme_in_awk/README.md

 So this is fun!
 The Awk I'm using (mawk that came with Ubuntu Linux) has a flag compiled that limits the stack to 1024 frames!
 For debugging purposes, apparently.
-I discovered this via a (presumably broken) recursive function, but any working non-trivial program will probably hit that limit pretty quick, assuming I delegate the Scheme stack to the Awk stack.
+I discovered this via a (presumably) broken recursive function, but any working non-trivial program will probably hit that limit pretty quick, assuming I delegate the Scheme stack to the Awk stack.
 So recursion basically won't work once I get to nontrivial program sizes!

-Now, I /could/, and in any practical project /would/, just use a better Awk.
+Now, I *could*, and in any practical project *would*, just use a better Awk.
 There are other awks available for Linux, and I could get a newer compilation of mawk (or just compile my own) to get past that limitation.